Types of Flu

 Do Different Types of Flu Viruses Hit the Population Each Year? continued...

-According to the CDC, most flu vaccines contains three influenza viruses: one A (H3N2) virus, one A (H1N1) virus, and one B virus (one type of shot protects up to four strains).
-The viruses in a flu shot and FluMist vaccine change each year based on international surveillance and scientists' estimations about which types and strains of the flu will be most potent that year.
-Now one type of traditional flu shot has been approved that covers four strains: two types of each A and B flu bugs.
+As determined by the CDC, the viruses in a flu shot and FluMist vaccine can change each year based on international surveillance and scientists' estimations about which types and strains of the flu will be most potent that year.
+Previously, all flu vaccines protected against three influenza viruses: one Influenza A (H3N2) virus, one Influenza A (H1N1) virus, and one Influenza B virus.
+Today, FluMist and some traditional flu shots cover up to four strains: two Influenza A viruses and two Influenza B viruses.

 About two weeks after getting a flu shot or FluMist, antibodies that provide protection against the flu viruses develop in your body.

 The avian influenza virus causes bird flu.
 Birds can be infected by influenza A viruses and all of its subtypes.
 Yet, birds are not capable of carrying either type B or C influenza viruses.

 There are three main subtypes of avian flu, including H5, H7, and H9.
 The subtypes H5 and H7 are the most deadly, while the H9 subtype is less dangerous.